 This course is the study of intelligence in both man and machines.
-It is intended to examine economic, social, and philosophical factors as they relate to the development and use of artificial intelligence in our society.
+This course will examine economic, social, and philosophical factors as they relate to the development and use of artificial intelligence in our society.
 Also to be considered are certain in-depth applications of artificial intelligence in such areas as medicine, management, and general production, with an emphasis on the ramifications that these applications will have upon the worker.